 The other school of thought asserts that such an attack could make a city uninhabitable for years or decades.
 The Federation of American Scientists (FAS) recently prepared a report detailing three representative scenarios of a dirty bomb attack.
 In all three scenarios, the FAS asserts that the risk of cancer in some contaminated areas would be so high that the government would desert or demolish the area.
 These predictions are based on the Environmental Protection Agency's current guidelines for safe radiation levels.
 (Check out Dirty Bombs: Response to a Threat for the FAS' predicted scenarios.)

 There's no precedent for a dirty bomb attack, but we can learn from other incidents of radioactive contamination.
 Nagasaki and Hiroshima were both exposed to a much larger amount of radioactive material, from an actual nuclear blast, and today, they're both considered completely safe for habitation.
 On the other hand, there are still areas around Chernobyl that are considered unsafe because of high radioactivity.

 No matter their opinion on the long-term health risks, most experts agree that a dirty bomb would be more of a disruptive weapon than a destructive weapon.
 The news of radioactive contamination would probably cause widespread panic, and the rush to evacuate the targeted city could actually cause more damage than the bomb itself.
 A country's economy could also take a dive, especially if the bomb went off in major city.
 Even if the government did assure the public that the area was inhabitable, real estate values and tourism could plummet.

 This is the precise reason dirty bombs are such an attractive weapon to terrorists.
 Their main goal is to get people's attention and inspire terror, two things a dirty bomb would certainly accomplish.

-For much more information on dirty bombs, including possible scenarios for such an attack, check out the links on the next page.
+For much more information on dirty bombs, including possible scenarios for such an attack, check out the links below.